marialobillo/marialobillo.github.io/about.md

 title: About
 permalink: /about/
 ---
 My name is Maria Lobillo.
-I'm a software developer.
-I built this website for collecting my notes about programming languages, frameworks, tools, resources, etc.
+I love code and building things.
+In this blog I want to collect articles about programming, tools and things that I do.